 The Paneer Do Pyaza recipe (दो-प्याज़ा) that I am going to share today has a fascinating history.
 This recipe is a fusion of 2 different cultures viz India & Persia.
 Allow me to explain to you why I am telling you this.

 Dopiaza is a Persian word that means two onions.
 The term is typically used for meat-based recipes that contain onions as the main ingredient.
 In short, dopiaza (2 onions) means adding onions at two stages of cooking.
-For instance, you can add onions to marinate & to make the gravy.
+For instance, you can add onions to marinate & make the gravy.
 This way, adding onions two times makes dopiaza.

 On the other hand, as per recipe demands, you can use onions to garnish and do topping, like a pickle or crisp fry.

 The bottom line is the number of onions will always be double.
 And all those recipes having double onions are termed dopiaza.
-For example, this recipe, paneer do pyaza.
+For example, in this recipe, paneer do pyaza.

 Now we know the word meaning of dopiaza.
 The same concept applies here in paneer do pyaza.